Program Priority Goals

 Social Work Speaks

-First published in 1958, Social Work Speaks is a comprehensive and unabridged collection of over 60 NASW policies on a broad range of issues including such issues as voter participation, mental health, juvenile justice and delinquency prevention, homelessness, family violence, environmental policy, and economic justice.
+First published in 1958, Social Work Speaks is a comprehensive and unabridged collection of 61 NASW policies on a broad range of issues including such issues as voter participation, mental health, juvenile justice and delinquency prevention, homelessness, family violence, environmental policy, and economic justice.
 The publication is a crucial resource in shaping public policy and practice.
 Each edition of this valuable resource represents the collective, expert thinking of scores of social workers across all fields of practice.
 In addition to social workers, key audiences for this publication include the media, students, educators, and policymakers.

 NASW Bylaws Amendments